Updated on 8th December, 2022 by Martin Astley

 British Gas amended the bills but continued sending particularly high estimates, with Mr. Patrick continuing to be billed for energy he was not using.
 In 2011, he brought his complaints to the Ombudsman Service, which partially agreed with his case.
 However, he claimed that British Gas did not do what the Ombudsman asked of them.

 The energy supplier later instructed a debt recovery firm to recover Mr. Patrick’s alleged £72,337.57 debt, eventually leading the customer to contact Wilson Browne Solicitors’ partner Kevin Rogers.
 Mr. Rogers contacted the local magistrate’s court and managed to stop the debt recovery order.
 After “a year of patient negotiation,” the solicitor managed to eradicate the bill.

 Although Mr. Patrick said he incurred a lot of expenses as a result of British Gas’ failings, including income lost through closing the club, he does not intend to pursue the boiler cover and energy provider in the civil courts due to ill-health.
 Mr. Rogers confirmed that he advised his client that “costly” legal proceedings should be thought of as a “last resort”.

-A British Gas spokesperson apologised for the difficulties Mr Patrick faced and said the company “made every effort” to quickly resolve its customers’ complaints.
+A British Gas spokesperson apologised for Mr. Patrick’s difficulties and stated that the company “made every effort” to resolve its customers’ complaints as quickly as possible.

-Instead, call us on 0345 3192 247 and we can help.
-Our technical team will run through some simple troubleshooting to see if your problem can be resolved on the phone or they can book one of our friendly and knowledgeable Gas Safe registered engineers to get you back up and running as soon as possible.
+Instead, call us at 0345 3192 247, and we can help.
+Our technical team will run through some simple troubleshooting to see if your problem can be resolved over the phone, or they can book one of our friendly and knowledgeable Gas Safe registered engineers to get you back up and running as soon as possible.